Introduction to Flutter and Importance of Streams

 The helper methods of the Stream class provide us with an interface similar to the methods we've been using with Iterable.
 These methods become handy during the process of stream manipulation and management.

-Diving deeper into Flutter streams, you'll discover that there are two types of streams – single subscription stream and broadcast streams.
-As their names suggest, they each have special characteristics that make them suitable for different scenarios.
+Diving deeper into Flutter streams, you'll discover two streams: single subscription and broadcast.
+As their names suggest, they each have special characteristics suitable for different scenarios.

 The most common type of stream is a single subscription stream.
 Such a stream is most useful when we have a sequence of data events that are pieces of a larger whole.
-Here, the events need to be delivered in the correct order over a period.
+Here, the events need to be delivered correctly over a period.
 If we try to listen to this type of stream more than once, we may lose out on the initial events, rendering the rest of the stream data useless.
-Consider the scenario of reading a file or receiving a web request, you obviously would not want to miss out on any piece of data.
-This is exactly where the single subscription stream comes in handy.
+Consider the scenario of reading a file or receiving a web request.
+You obviously would not want to miss out on any data.
+This is precisely where the single subscription stream comes in handy.

-Broadcast streams, on the other hand, can handle multiple listeners at the same time, as opposed to a single subscription stream which allows only a single listener.
-Broadcast streams are designed for individual messages that can be handled one at a time, such as the case of event broadcasting where the same event is broadcast to multiple listeners simultaneously.
+Broadcast streams, on the other hand, can handle multiple listeners simultaneously, as opposed to a single subscription stream allowing only a single listener.
+Broadcast streams are designed for individual messages that can be dealt one at a time, such as the case of event broadcasting, where the same event is broadcast to multiple listeners simultaneously.

-So, whether to use a single subscription stream or a broadcast stream completely depends on your app’s specific needs and requirements.
+So, using a single subscription stream or a broadcast stream completely depends on your app’s specific needs and requirements.

 The Stream class in Dart is packed with a number of methods that come in handy while dealing with streams in Flutter.
 As a Flutter developer, these methods will be your best ally in performing different operations on the streams.
 The methods can process the stream and generate a result.

-There are more methods that we can use for modifying the original stream and creating a new stream.
+We can use more methods to modify the original stream and create a new stream.
 These methods wait till someone listens to the new stream before they start generating events in the original stream.
-Some of these methods include map, skip, take, where, etc.
+These methods include map, skip, take, where, etc.

 There are three more Flutter stream methods that are worthy of our attention.
 These are asyncExpand, asyncMap, and distinct.

-The asyncExpand and asyncMap functions are pretty much in line with expand and map, with one important distinction - they allow their function arguments to be asynchronous.
+The asyncExpand and asyncMap functions align with expand and map, with one important distinction - they allow their function arguments to be asynchronous.

-For the sake of illustration, we'll take a look at an example using asyncMap.
-Suppose you have a stream that emits events every second and you need to transform this stream to now emit the result of a Future that completes 2s after each event emission:
+For illustration's sake, we'll look at an example using asyncMap.
+Suppose you have a stream that emits events every second, and you need to transform this stream to now emit the result of a Future that completes 2s after each event emission:

-The distinct function, while not existing on Iterable, could very well have been there.
-It provides a way to automatically filter out non-distinct items from a stream.
+While not existing on Iterable, the distinct function could very well have been there.
+It provides a way to filter out non-distinct items from a stream automatically.

-When it comes to streams, error handling and transformations appear as more special topics.
+Regarding streams, error handling, and transformations appear as more particular topics.
 This is because errors can abruptly halt an await-for loop from executing anymore when they reach the loop.
-When that happens, it's the end of both the loop and its stream subscription.
+When that happens, it's the end of the loop and its stream subscription.
 It's clear then that there's no way of recovering from such a situation.

 However, Dart provides us with ways to circumvent such situations by applying transformations to prevent or handle errors before they hit the loop block.
 Flutter stream has methods like handleError(), timeout(), and transform() to deal with such error scenarios and to transform the contents of the stream.